 Additionally, we’re committed to using our platform to promote diversity and inclusion in the outdoors, share anti-racism resources for youth and families, and lift up BIPOC voices who are doing inspiring work in the outdoors and environmental justice field.

-This Saturday, we encourage parents and guardians who are navigating how to talk to their kids about racism to tune into:
+We encourage parents and guardians who are navigating how to talk to their kids about racism to tune into: